philiparvidsson/Entity-Component-System/README.md

-# sa14-game1
+# Attempting the Entitiy Component System Architectural Pattern in C

+This project had several important aspects;

+* Learning GLSL
+* Understanding the ECS game architecture
+* Deepening my knowledge of physics

-Simple game engine (+ game) developed by a student of Systems Architecture.
-The goal is to implement a rendering pipeline (using OpenGL), a linear algebra library (specifically for vector and matrix operations), a generalized (though not portable) device input package and a physics simulation.
+The goal was to implement a rendering pipeline (using OpenGL), a linear algebra library (specifically for vector and matrix operations), a generalized (though not portable) device input package and a physics simulation.

+**Features:**

+* File packing and unpacking
+* Rigid body physics (using fourth-order Runge Kutta integration)
+* GLSL shaders (compiled and run on the GPU)
+  * Material shader
+  * Noise/fake-ISO shader
+  * Motion blur shader
+* ECS architecture

-Everything is implemented in C, although I did not follow the C89 standard, but rather C99 and even some C11 features (by extension since the MSVC++ compiler is not quite there yet).
+Everything was implemented in C, although I did not follow the C89 standard, but rather C99 and even some C11 features (by extension since the MSVC++ compiler is not quite there yet).

-## Materials, wohoo!
+### Materials!
 <img src="sa14-game1/images/game1.png" alt="" />

 Notice the use of ADS (ambient-diffuse-specular) material shaders, a (barely noticeable) noise shader, a motion blur shader as well as an exposure shader for mor realistic colors!

-## Textures, wohoo!
+### Textures!
 <img src="sa14-game1/images/game0.png" alt="" />

-Philip Arvidsson<br>
-University of Borås, Sweden